Castle Films

-Castle Films was a film company founded in California by former newsreel cameraman Eugene W. Castle (1897–1960) in 1924.
-Originally, Castle Films produced industrial and advertising films.
-Then in 1937, the company pioneered the production and distribution of 8 mm and 16 mm films for home projection, moving its principal office to New York City.
-It became a subsidiary of Universal Pictures and was eventually renamed Universal 8 from 1977 before folding in the early 1980s due to competition from home video.
+Castle Films was a film company founded in California by former newsreel cameraman Eugene W. Castle (1897–1960) in 1918.
+Originally, Castle produced industrial and advertising films, and relocated to New York City.
+Then in 1937, the company pioneered the production and distribution of 8 mm and 16 mm films for home-movie use, starting with the phenomenally successful Hindenburg Explodes!
+(1937), a newsreel souvenir showing the recent airship disaster.

+Castle Films became a subsidiary of Universal Pictures in 1947, and prospered until 1977.
+Universal then renamed the firm Universal 8, which lasted for seven more years.
+Competition from the new home video cassettes caused the home-movie enterprise to close in 1984.

 History

 In 1937, Castle branched out into 8 mm and 16 mm home movies, buying newsreel footage and old theatrical films for home use.
 Castle's first home movie was a newsreel of the Hindenburg explosion.
 That same year, Castle launched his "News Parade" series, a year-in-review newsreel; travelogues followed in 1938.
-Castle also eventually compiled sports films, animal adventures, and "old time" movies excerpted from silent theatrical films.
-The films were all issued as one-reel entities, running about 9 minutes, affordably priced and box packaged.
-The films were sold at camera shops, in department stores, and by mail-order catalog.
+Castle also eventually compiled sports films, animal adventures, and "old time movies" excerpted from silent theatrical films.
+The films were issued as one-reel subjects, running about nine minutes, and as three-minute "headline" versions condensing the action.
+The films, affordably priced and packaged in customized cardboard cartons, were sold at camera shops, in department stores, and in mail-order catalogs.
 Castle Films were extensively advertised in national magazines.